maxb6299/bank-system/README.md

 # bank-system
 NOTE: This project is not complete yet. \
+Can be compiled and run with the given Makefile.

-Through the command line, it simulates an online banking system that allows multiple users to check account balances, deposit money, withdraw money, view transactions.
-Users will have a username and password and sign in with such.\
+Through the command line, this program simulates an online banking system where different users can: create/delete accounts, sign in/out, check account balances, deposit/withdraw money, view transaction history.
+Users will have a username and password and sign in with such.

-This project gives me practice with dynamic memory allocation (vector class) among other things in C++.
-I would like to acknowledge, however, that a linked list would be much more time-efficient for adding or removing users, or for each transaction (since each of those is stored in a vector array). \
+It utilizes dynamic memory allocation (vector class) to store the accounts as well as the transaciton history.
+I would like to acknowledge, however, that a linked list would be much more time-efficient for adding or removing users, or for storing each transaction.

-Can be compiled with the given Makefile.
+I made this project to gain experience with the vector class as well as reinforce general C++ skills.